slyval/guidelines/Guidelines/REST API Guidelines.md

 #### Sorting
 Sorting is essential when the order of results is important.

-To handle sorting, predetermied parameters whose names either equate or are mapped to  resource attribute names
+To handle sorting, predetermied parameters whose names either equate to or are mapped to resource attribute names should be used in  comobination with a the format **?\<attribute_name>=<attribute_value>**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNTMxMzE0NCwtMjkzNDQxNTIwLDE1OD
+eyJoaXN0b3J5IjpbLTY2ODMzMTkxMiwtMjkzNDQxNTIwLDE1OD
 I1ODQ0NTQsLTE4MTA5Nzk2MDksLTExMjA2Njc0OTEsLTEzNTcz
 NTY2NDYsMTk2MDcyNzAwNCwxMTU3MzUxNTAyXX0=
 -->